 June 6, 2025: Unite for Veterans Rally in Washington, D.C.

-Last Friday—on the 81st anniversary of D-Day—thousands of veterans, military families, and supporters gathered on the National Mall in DC for the 𝗨𝗻𝗶𝘁𝗲 𝗳𝗼𝗿 𝗩𝗲𝘁𝗲𝗿𝗮𝗻𝘀 rally.
+On the 81st anniversary of D-Day, thousands of veterans, military families, and supporters gathered on the National Mall in D.C. for the Unite for Veterans rally.

 They came from across the country to demand what veterans deserve: